It's Easy to Enrol

 • Explain the importance of produce standards to marketing in different vegetable marketing systems.

-• Explain the impact of quarantine regulations on transport of different types of vegetables, in your locality.
+• Explain the impact of quarantine regulations on the transport of different types of vegetables, in your locality.

 • Explain an appropriate procedure for packaging a specified vegetable for long distance transport.